Get

 Additionally, the breed of your dog is a factor.
 For example, sledding breeds, such as the Malamute, have trouble absorbing minerals, so these breeds will need a larger dose to make up for this.
 Lastly, if your dog is ill or stressed, the mineral intake might be affected.

-Your best bet would be to consult with your vet regarding how much manganese would be suitable for your dog specifically.
+Your best bet would be to consult with a vet regarding how much manganese would be suitable for your dog specifically.
 Finding the right dosage is vital as too much could have negative side effects and too little can result in a deficiency.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!